Skip to main content

 Managing Estrogen Conversion

 Testosterone can be converted into estradiol via an enzyme called aromatase, which is abundant in fat tissue.
-While some estrogen is essential for male health (bone density, libido, cognitive function), excessive levels can lead to like gynecomastia (breast tissue development), water retention, and moodiness.
+While some estrogen is essential for male health (bone density, libido, cognitive function), excessive levels can lead to side effects like gynecomastia (breast tissue development), water retention, and moodiness.

 • Protocol ComponentAnastrozole.